kristynrb/online_teaching_resources/README.md

 - Cohost: Has the ability to mute/unmute all attendees.
 They can also record videos.
 There can only be 1 cohost and this access must be given by the host by clicking on a participant name and selecting “Make Cohost”.

+- Recording: Anyone can be given recording access by the host.

-Zoom - Use Outside of Class Hours
+### Use Outside of Class Hours
-Students can make personal Zoom rooms, but free accounts only allow a room to stay open for 40 minutes.
-Just alert them of that so that they are prepared to make another one if the meeting lasts longer.
+- Students can make personal Zoom rooms, but free accounts only allow a room to stay open for 40 minutes.
+Just alert them of this restriction so that they are prepared to make another one if the meeting lasts longer than 40 minutes.